Dynamic Physiotherapy is open for Physiotherapy, Massage and Acupuncture. See our updated health and safety precautions here.

-PesCavus (High Arches)/Claw foot Treatment
+PesCavus Treatment

-PesCavus Treatment PesCavus is a deformity of the foot which causes a high arch that is relatively stiff and tight.
+PesCavus is a deformity of the foot which causes a high arch that is relatively stiff and tight.
 The tightening of the arch can lead to continued pain and instability of the foot as the muscles and ligaments tighten around the bones of the foot causing a ‘high arch’.
 PesCavus or high arch of the foot does not flatten when weight bearing.
-PesCavus can be caused by an imbalance of the muscles of the foot, where the agonist muscles (initiators of moment) overpower the antagonist muscles (the opposing muscles) thereby leading to high arches of the foot.

-Signs and Symptoms of PesCavus
+Signs & Symptoms Of PesCavus

 • Main complaints of PesCavus are pain, instability and difficulty with walking, running or sports and can be adversely affected if improper footwear is worn